TIJAYY/GIVE-ME-NEWS/README.md

 # GIVE-ME-NEWS

-A news website which provides you short news cards based on different genres.
+A single page news application which provides you short news cards based on different genres.
+I used NEWS API with React with functionalities like infinite scrolling, loading animation etc.